 If an unregistered starter key is turned from the OFF to the ON (ACC) position, the message "Authentication failure" appears and the alarm starts sounding.
+If this attempt is repeated five times in a row,

-If this attempt is repeated five times in a row, the horn sounds for two minutes, and the engine cannot be started.
+If this attempt is repeated five times in a row the horn sounds for two minutes, and the engine cannot be started.
 The horn stops when the key is turned to the OFF position.